1010101012101/log.txt/scribbles.md

 This project is still in its first phase.
 We will improve upon it, and get it much closer to the users by putting the app on their smartphones.

 Have we used an optimized algorithm versus an approach based on exhaustive enumeration?

+I saw an incompleteness im the Google map and a need for the man.

+How often do you turn on data?

 ================#####=================